-Colour movies revolutionized the black-and-white motion picture industry.
+Colour movies revolutionised the black-and-white motion picture industry.
 Similarly, will Business Education 2.0 transform the business learning experience?

-Studying a science mostly involves learning technical skills in the classroom.
-However, business can’t be taught or learnt in a similar fashion.
+Studying science mostly involves learning technical skills in the classroom.
+However, business can’t be taught or learnt similarly.
 For students to succeed in the boardroom, they need to see the world in colour, the way it really is.
-Most b-schools fail to recognize this, and continue to teach students in black-and-white.
+Most b-schools fail to recognise this and continue to teach students in black-and-white.

-“Of course, conceptual learning is crucial,” says Golo Weber, Assistant Professor, World Culture, S P Jain School of Global Management (S P Jain).
+“Of course, conceptual learning is crucial,” says Prof Golo Weber (Associate Professor & Assistant Dean, Undergraduate Programs, SP Jain Global).
 “But to succeed in the workplace, one needs to supplement it with global exposure and business-oriented soft skills.
 Business Education 1.0, or the traditional way, is outdated and focuses only on imparting theoretical and conceptual knowledge.
 Business Education 2.0 on the other hand, is far more holistic – equipping students with practical, global and technical skills.”
-Prof. Weber, originally from Germany, holds post-graduate degrees from Oxford, Cambridge and Beijing Universities, and is part of the international faculty at S P Jain.
+Prof Weber, originally from Germany, holds post-graduate degrees from Oxford, Cambridge and Beijing Universities, and is part of the international faculty at SP Jain.

-S P Jain has incorporated Business Education 2.0 into its curriculum by emphasizing three core pillars: tri-city learning, decision-making and personal effectiveness.
+SP Jain has incorporated Business Education 2.0 into its curriculum by emphasising three core pillars: tri-city learning, decision-making, and personal effectiveness.

-“One degree – three cities sums up the learning experience at S P Jain,” says Prof. Weber, referring to S P Jain’s unique tri-city model, conducted in Dubai, Singapore and Sydney.
+“One degree – three cities sums up the learning experience at SP Jain,” says Prof Weber, referring to the School’s unique tri-city model, conducted in Dubai, Singapore and Sydney.
 “In each of these cities, students learn first-hand about diverse business practices and cultures.
 Which other business program offers you this lifetime opportunity to see the world in so little time, from so many different perspectives?”

-The tri-city model, coupled with S P Jain’s pedagogy that focuses on decision-making and personal effectiveness, makes for an impactful learning experience.
-As Prof. Weber notes, “Corporations are on the lookout for individuals who are effective and impactful.
-S P Jain’s pedagogy emphasizes an engaged learning approach in which the classroom transforms into a decision-making laboratory.
-Simulations, case studies and an applications-oriented pedagogy ensure that students are challenged to think; improve their cognitive, analytical, and creative skills; and emerge with innovative solutions.
+The tri-city model, coupled with SP Jain’s pedagogy that focuses on decision-making and personal effectiveness, make for an impactful learning experience.
+As Prof Weber notes, “Corporations are on the lookout for individuals who are effective and impactful.
+SP Jain’s pedagogy emphasises an engaged learning approach in which the classroom transforms into a decision-making laboratory.
+Simulations, case studies, and an applications-oriented pedagogy ensure that students are challenged to think; improve their cognitive, analytical, and creative skills; and emerge with innovative solutions.
 Decision-making skills, the lifeblood of any business manager, are put to test here.”

-Similarly, a uniquely crafted Passport 2 Excellence (P2E) program emphasizes all aspects of leadership, including personality development and decision-making.
-In addition to communication skills, P2E assists students who wish to change careers, by familiarizing them with their new primary industry of interest.
+Similarly, a uniquely crafted Passport 2 Excellence (P2E) program emphasises all aspects of leadership, including personality development and decision-making.
+In addition to communication skills, P2E assists students who wish to change careers, by familiarising them with their new primary industry of interest.
 This “soft knowledge” helps students have successful job interviews and adapt better to a new work environment.
-“With P2E, not only are graduates well prepared to maintain strong leadership roles within their companies, but also to make a strong impact on their communities,” Prof. Weber remarks.
+“With P2E, not only are graduates well prepared to maintain strong leadership roles within their companies, but also to make a strong impact on their communities,” Prof Weber remarks.